agmbk/speaking-bot/README.md

 # speaking-bot
 An ia chatting bot (sneaky and funny)

-## Fill the .env file with the following informations
+## Create a .env file with the following informations
 TOKEN= Your bot token\
 GUILD_ID= ID of your guild\
 VOCAL_ID= ID of your vocal channel to hear the bot response\